huanghy95/huanghy95.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 Our paper "LLMConf: Knowledge-Enhanced Configuration Optimization for Large Language Model Inference" was accepted by IWQOS'25 Research Track.
+- *2025.04*: &nbsp;🎉🎉 I’m honored to receive the Hong Kong PhD Fellowship (HKPFS) offer.
 - *2024.12*: &nbsp;🎉🎉 Our paper "Conan: Uncover Consensus Issues in Distributed Databases Using Fuzzing-driven Fault Injection" was accepted by SANER'25 Research Track.
 - *2024.10*: &nbsp;🎉🎉 Our paper "Mint: Cost-Efficient Tracing with All Requests Collection via Commonality and Variability Analysis" was accepted by ASPLOS'25 Research Track.
 - *2024.08*: &nbsp;🎉🎉 Our paper "FaaSConf: QoS-aware Hybrid Resources Configuration for Serverless Workflows" was accepted by ASE'24 Research Track.